lordliquid/ignition-jumpstart-guide/README.md

 <code>Setup Java Docs</code>
 -------------------------------

+At the time of writing this..
 The archetype generated from the instructions above will produce a POM.xml that references older repository URLs.</br>
+If they are already changed in the pom.xml file you can skip this part.
 I will attempt to walk you through this fix now.